firstneverrest/Vue.js-Learning/README.md

 <style></style>
 ```

+## Global and Local Component

+global component - register in main.js and can be used everywhere like template.
+The drawback of this kind of registration are web browser need to load all global component in once and the name of components in main.js file would be really huge and doesn't know where it be used.
+local component - a better way to register a component when the component is used only in a few component.

 ## Slots

 Slots is similar to children props in React.
 When you want to pass HTML element to the child component.
+Slots are very useful when use a create wrapper component and you would like to pass children HTML props/element into the wrapper component.

 ```html
 <!-- App.vue -->